Do, Eat and Believe in a Healthy Washington County

 Healthy Washington County is a coalition of public and private organizations with a mission to strengthen the health and wellness of our community and residents.

-Pledge as a Go For Bold partner by joining as an individual or as an organization.
-Please mail completed pledges to :
+Pledge as a Go For Bold partner by joining as an individual or as an organization :

 We suggest organizations estimate their total weight loss by using this formula:

 # of employees x 4lbs x 10 years

 (ex: 100 employees x 4lbs x 10 years = 4,000 lbs)